European Association for the Study of the Liver

-The European Association for the Study of the Liver (EASL) is a European professional association for those researching liver disease.
+The European Association for the Study of the Liver (EASL), founded in 1966, is a medical association concerned with liver research, the clinical practice of liver disorders, and providing education to all those interested in hepatology.
+As of 2024, EASL serves 7,000 members from 112 countries.

 History

 EASL was founded by the German physician Gustav-Adolf Martini in April 1966, in Marburg, Germany, to promote research on the liver and its pathology and to improve therapy for liver disorders.
 EASL's founding was inspired by the American Association for the Study of Liver Diseases (AASLD, created in November 1949) and the International Association for the Study of the Liver (IASL, created in 1958).

 Structure

 EASL is a nonprofit organization, composed solely of individual members, that performs its duties under a written constitution managed by the EASL Governing Board made up of 11 elected members: the Secretary General, the Vice-Secretary, the Scientific Committee (five persons), the Treasurer, the Educational Councillors (two persons), and the European Policy Councillor.
 EASL is an Ordinary Member of the United European Gastroenterology.

 EASL members meet several times per year and have the annual general meeting during the International Liver Congress.